JCMexplains/writing-for-success-2023/textbook.md

 considerations, which will help you first identify and then organize key
 ideas:

-**Be concise.** You will include the most important ideas and leave out others.
+**Be concise**.
+You will include the most important ideas and leave out others.
 Some concepts may need to be simplified.

-**Employ more than one medium of expression.** You should include other media, such as charts, graphs, photographs, video or audio recordings, or websites.
+**Employ more than one medium of expression**.
+You should include other media, such as charts, graphs, photographs, video or audio recordings, or websites.

-**Prepare for a face-to-face presentation.** If you must deliver a face-to-face presentation, it is important to project yourself as a serious and well-informed speaker.
+**Prepare for a face-to-face presentation**.
+If you must deliver a face-to-face presentation, it is important to project yourself as a serious and well-informed speaker.
 You will often speak extemporaneously, or in a rehearsed but not memorized manner, which